 Prior to January 31st of each year, the President-Elect shall appoint a Nominations Committee consisting of one member from each of the Association’s membership areas and all officers.
 Each member shall be an attorney who is a current member of TCDLA and has a minimum of five years of practice in criminal law.
 Past-presidents may be appointed to the committee but shall be non-voting members.
 The chair of the Nominations Committee shall be designated by the President.
 The Nominations Committee shall meet, and the members present shall select its nominee(s) for those positions in the Association which are open for election or reelection.
-The chair of the Nominations Committee shall report in writing on or before 90 days prior to the next annual meeting all said nominee(s) for each such position to the President, the Board of Directors, the Executive Director, and the editor of the Voice for the Defense magazine.
+The chair of the Nominations Committee shall report in writing on or before 90 days prior to the next annual meeting all said nominee(s) for each such position to the President, the Board of Directors, the Chief Executive Officer, and the editor of the Voice for the Defense magazine.
 Association members shall be given notice in writing of the nominee(s) for each such elective position on or before 75 days prior to the next annual meeting.
 Such notice may be by publication in Voice for the Defense and shall also advise the membership that any qualified member in good standing may seek election for the position as an officer, other than President, director, or associate director of the Association by following requisites of Article IX Section 3(b) of the Bylaws.
 Any disputed questions regarding an election shall be resolved by those members in good standing who are present and voting at the annual meeting.

 Sec.
 3. Nominations.

 (a) A voting member may nominate a qualified member for an office or for director from the floor only if the Nominations Committee nominee is deceased, withdraws, or is other wise disqualified.